-All applicants who do not qualify for Home fee status (UK or ROI) will be deemed to be international.
+All applicants who do not qualify for Home fee status will be deemed to be international.
 In order to qualify for Home fee status, both of the following criteria must be met prior to the first day of the first academic year of the course:

 - You must be 'settled' in the UK on the first day of the first academic year of the course.
 To be 'settled' you must either have the Right of Abode or Indefinite Leave to Enter or Remain in the UK; or be a British or Irish citizen.
-EU/EEA/Swiss nationals (and their relevant family members) who have been granted settled or pre-settled status in the UK under the EU Settlement Scheme, may also qualify depending on the individual's circumstances; - You must have been ordinarily resident in the UK/EEA/Switzerland/Gibraltar for the three years prior to the first day of the first academic year of the course, for purposes other than receiving full time education.
+EU/EEA/Swiss nationals (and their relevant family members) who have been granted settled or pre-settled status in the UK under the EU Settlement Scheme, or the relevant family member of a 'settled person' may also qualify depending on the individual's circumstances; and - You must have been ordinarily resident in the UK/EEA/Switzerland/Gibraltar for the three years prior to the first day of the first academic year of the course, for purposes other than receiving full time education.
 For courses starting between 1 August and 31 December, the first day of the academic year is defined as 1 September.